babel/website/_posts/2017-03-01-upgrade-to-babel-7-for-tool-authors.md

 ### `.expression` field removed from `ArrowFunctionExpression`

-It was removed because there were two different sources of truth, and plugins would have had to manually sync them.
-Now you can check wether the function body is a `BlockStatement` or not.
+The `expression` field was removed to eliminate two different sources of truth and needing plugins to manually keep them in sync.
+You can now simply check whether the function body is a `BlockStatement` or not:

 ```diff
   return {